-The CNSC licensing process includes a thorough assessment of the application submission, and, if the licence is being renewed, a verification of the licensee's compliance performance.
-All licence applications are assessed based on the risk-ranking of the proposed licensed use-type.
+The Canadian Nuclear Safety Commission (CNSC) licensing process includes a thorough assessment of the application submission and, if the licence is being renewed, a verification of the licensee's compliance performance.
+All licence applications are assessed based on the risk-ranking of the proposed licensed use type.
 Read about the licensing and compliance tools that the CNSC uses.

 A licence application goes through the following steps within the CNSC:

 - assessment for relevant cost-recovery fees, if applicable

 - entry into our licensing database

 - technical assessment by a licensing specialist

 - sign-off by a designated officer (if the application and the applicant meet all regulatory requirements)

 In order to obtain a nuclear substances and radiation devices licence, an application must be submitted to the CNSC.
 The CNSC will only issue a licence when the applicant:

 - is deemed qualified to carry on the activity that the licence will authorize

 - has demonstrated that they will protect the health and safety of persons and the environment